 Bolin: Social support can help people thrive, and it often comes from different people in our lives.
 This includes emotional support and tangible support, such as help managing finances, doing laundry or cooking meals.

-At UK, support can range from peers and faculty, academic advisors and coaches, residence life professionals and student organizations, to the staff of centers such as the Martin Luther King Center, the Office of LGBTQ* Resources, Student Support Services, The Study or the Center for Academic Resources and Enrichment Services (CARES).
+At UK, support can range from peers and faculty, academic advisors and integrated success coaches, Residence Life professionals and student organizations, to the staff of centers such as the Martin Luther King Center, the Office of LGBTQ* Resources, Student Support Services, The Study or the Center for Academic Resources and Enrichment Services (CARES).

 UKNow: What role should parents play in this support system?